check-spelling/baserow/deploy/all-in-one/README.md

 # useful for storing your own environment variable overrides.
 COPY custom_env.sh /baserow/supervisor/env/custom_env.sh

-# Set the DATA_DIR environment variable to change where Baserow stores its persistant
+# Set the DATA_DIR environment variable to change where Baserow stores its persistent
 # data.
 At startup Baserow will attempt to chown and setup this folder correctly.
 ENV DATA_DIR=/baserow/data